AdrienCorenflos/CoupledPDMPs/README.md

 # CoupledPDMPs
-A Julia package for coupling of some PDMPs (Bouncy particle sampler and coordinate sampler).
+A Julia package for coupling some PDMPs (Bouncy particle sampler, Boomerange sampler and Gaussian-refreshed ZigZag sampler).